Rome: An Artistic City Full of History

 Ponte Sant’Angelo is a bridge that runs along the Tiber River.
 This bridge is also known as the “Bridge of Angels” due to the angel statues that line up along the bridge.
 There are ten angels on the bridge and each one has a different meaning behind it.
 The bridge leads to the Sant’Angelo Castle, which is another popular tourist destination.

 If you come here during the evening, you’ll be able to enjoy a spectacular view of Rome.
 There are lights on the bridge and along the river.
 You’ll also be able to see the St. Peter’s Basilica in the background.

 Learn about coffee culture in Italy

-Some Italian bars are not what you think it is, they actually sell coffee there!
-A lot of locals don’t spend a lot of time in the coffee shops so they drink their coffee standing up.
+Some Italian bars are not what you think they are, they actually sell coffee there!
+A lot of locals don’t spend much time in the coffee shops so they drink their coffee standing up.
 They usually order their coffee at the bar area, drink their coffee, and then leave.
 If you want to drink coffee like a local, then keep this information in mind.
 Again, there are no rules to drinking coffee but this is just how some Italians do it.

 We hope that our list of “14 Fun Things You Must Do in Rome” will help you discover Rome’s most fun things to do and other enjoyable activities for a 2-3 day itinerary.